heholek/GPyUpload/README.md

 ## Current Steps to Installation:
 1. In the `/src` directory, create a directory `/config`.
-    a.
-Create two .yaml files, one named `main.yaml` and one named `request_prefixes.yaml`.
+    * Create two .yaml files, one named `main.yaml` and one named `request_prefixes.yaml`.
-    b.
-You should put some default values in these files to make test.py run correctly.
+    * You should put some default values in these files to make test.py run correctly.

 ```yaml
 #main.yaml